-1 1.
-De establishment of British Bule and level management 1 Re-establishment of British Rule and local responses Sateblish was at a find any death Malayer 2.
-Establishment of independent Malaya 1 C Case study of Vietnam OB C. Case study of Vietnam OR 1.
-Attempts by French to re-establish French rule and local responses 2.
+1 1 ı 1 Re-establishment of British Rule and local responses 2.
+Establishment of independent Malaya C. Case study of Vietnam OR Attempts by French to re-establish French rule and local responses 2.
 Reunification and establishment of independent Communist Vietnam D. Case study of Indonesia 1.
 Attempts by Dutch to re-establish Dutch rule and local responses 2.
-Establishment of independent Indonesia 4 1 HY4131 Core History Insights This module traces the birth of the ideas on peace in post-WWII and the collective 4 None 3 (Major) I security role of the United Nations (UN).
-It also examines and discusses the role and contribution of the UN in these areas: international law, particularly with regard to human rights covenant and law on genocide; and the social and economic role of the UN with regard to the environment and population.
-A. Purpose and Formation of the United Nations Origin of the UN: reasons for the founding , its aims and principles B. Political effectiveness of the UN in maintaining international peace and security 1.
+Establishment of independent Indonesia 4 1 HY4131 Core History Insights This module traces the birth of the ideas on peace in post-WWII and the collective 4 None 3 131 (Major) I security role of the United Nations (UN).
+It also examines and discusses the role None (iviajoi) ' and contribution of the UN in these areas: international law, particularly with regard to human rights covenant and law on genocide; and the social and economic role of the UN with regard to the environment and population.
+A. D A. Purpose and Formation of the United Nations 1.
+Origin of the UN: reasons for the founding , its aims and principles P. P. Principle (Cont.
+Cont. of the HMC cont. of the Cont B. Political effectiveness of the UN in maintaining international peace and security 1.
 Organisational structure: Main organs of the UN and the UN Secretary- General 2.
 Collective security role of the UN: peacekeeping, peace enforcement, peacemaking and peacebuilding 3.
-ICJ and ECOSOC C. UN Reforms Success and limitations of the UN 4 2 HY4132 Core History Insights This module examines the contemporary issues of the post-Cold War era which 4 None 3 (Major) П includes perspectives on the new challenges facing the United States and in its relations with other countries, particularly Russia, and strategic alliances such as with NATO.
+ICJ and ECOSOC C. UN Reforms Success and limitations of the UN 4 2 HY4132 Core History Insights This module examines the contemporary issues of the post-Cold War era which 4 None 3 (Major) II includes perspectives on the new challenges facing the United States and in its relations with other countries, particularly Russia, and strategic alliances such as with NATO.
 It also also examines the resurgence of new forces in the East with the growth and transformation of the Asian economies, particularly Japan, China and India.
-A. End of Bipolarity Historical debates on end of the Cold War 1 B. US Role in the post-Cold War political effectiveness of the UN in maintaining 1 1.
-US foreign policy in the immediate post-Cold War I 1 2.
-US-Russian relations and security strategies towards Europe; NATO Collective, C. Asia Resurgence and relations with the Major Powers C. Asia Resurgence and relations with the Major Powers China and Japan's Relations with Major Powers 1 Contra and Japan's Relations with Major Powers Success and limitations l 3.
+A. End of Bipolarity Historical debates on end of the Cold War 1.
+Historical departes on end of the cold war B. US Role in the post-Cold War political effectiveness of the UN in maintaining 1 US foreign policy in the immediate post-Cold War I 1 US-Russian relations and security strategies towards Europe; NATO Collective, 1 2.
+05-russian relations and security strategies towards europe; NATO Collective, C. Asia Resurgence and relations with the Major Powers • China and Japan's Relations with Major Powers 2.
+Success and limitations 3.
 Engaging India in the 21st century